cbonoz/githelpers/README.md

 Contributing to open source projects can be intimidating.
 GitHelpers is designed to be a forum *exclusively* for projects that need/want open source contributions.

+With this project we seek to mesh the coding community of github with the social environment of facebook is a more open manner.
+Making developer contributions more meaningful and opening up the possibility for more meaningful relationships being formed around open source development.
 Githelpers is a completely open source solution built with NodeJS and ReactJS on the front end.

+## Facebook Technologies used

+* ReactJS
+* Account Kit (phone number login)
+    - Login with the bare minimum (phone number + github handle only, avoid github auth)
+    - Message us plugin, this would appear as button next to each repository in the 'githelpers' active issues search results: https://developers.facebook.com/docs/messenger-platform/discovery/message-us-plugin

-##  What Github currently offers:
+##  What Github offers around encouraging open source:

 Github currently has the notion of the following tags: `good-first-timers` and `help-wanted`.

 These tags can also be searched on github, but it can still be ambiguous where specific projects need help and from who.
 These tags can also be difficult to find - requiring advanced search by the end user in order to discover particular tags.

 ## How it Works